Drakodin/market-madness/README.md

-# hackgt8-wd-ws
+# Market Madness
+This is the codebase for HackGT8's Emerging Web Development workshop.
+Participants will learn ES6+ Javascript (JS) in which they will use to implement 5 key functions that make up the functionality of the project.
+If any participants were present for HackGTeeny 2021, this project is much different.
+Due to time constraints, HTML and CSS will be covered very lightly while Javascript will make up the majority of the workshop.

-Workshop code for HackGT 8, provided by GT WebDev.
+All code is provided by myself as a representative of GT Web Developers (GT WebDev)

-## What will we be building?
+## What are we building?
-In the spirit of the marketplace, we will be building a lightweight video game using only HTML, CSS, and JS.

-## What will we use to build this?
-I'm providing two different builds for this website in this repository:
-- React
-- HTML/CSS/JS

-However, for the workshop, I will not be demonstrating the React App so if you would like to, you can try out the React tutorial on your own.
+This is Market Madness, a simple browser game built with little to no external libraries.
+The entire functionality is handled with vanilla Javascript.

-### File Structure
+## File Structure
-- `react-version/*` - The React code for this project.
-May be empty, may not be.
-It is implemented using Typescript, a library of Javascript that contains explicit type declarations, much like languages like Java or C++.

-- `html-version/*` - The HTML/CSS/JS directory containing all of the code for this project that we will build.
-To run this site, load `index.html` in your browser of choice.
+`completed` - The completed version of the code `starter` - The starter version of the code (in which participants will be using)

+Inside of both are the following
+- `assets` - All images associated with this project.
+There should be only one: an image of a market stall I drew.
+- `scripts` - All JS files associated with this project.
+There are 3.
+  - `index.js` - The primary file in which participants will be working on.
+This file provides the core functionality of the game.
+  - `market.js` - Contains most of the constant data to populate the environment.
+  - `util.js` - Helper functions, classes (ES6+ addition), and other constants used to determine game settings.

-### Files you will edit
+## Files you will edit
-- `index.html`
-- `index.css`
 - `scripts/index.js`

-### Files you should read for reference
+## Files included for good reference
-Some of this syntax may be confusing as these files contain utility functions I wrote.
-- `scripts/market.js`
 - `scripts/util.js`

-## Workshop Agenda
+## Agenda
-- Introduction (5 min)
-    - Who am I?
-    - GT WebDev
-    - What am I going to cover
-- Workshop (45 min)
 - HTML
-        - Lecture (5 min)
-        - Build (10 min)
+  - Slides and examples
 - CSS
-        - Lecture (5 min)
-        - Build (10 min)
-    - JS
-        - Lecture (5 min)
-        - Build (10 min)
-- Closing (10 min)
-    - Wrap-up
+  - Slides and examples
-    - Any questions?
+- Javascript
-    - Conclusion
+  - Slides and examples
+  - Live coding following the project's starter code

 ### Workshop Notes
-- Build = 2x Lecture
-- Expecting questions
+- Fast-paced, will talk and move quickly to fit the time period
+- Ask questions to mentors if there is lecture.
+Otherwise, please wait until the designated times.

 ## Closing
 If you have any questions at all, don't be afraid to ask!
-HackGT is a great time to learn new skills, but also have fun!
+HackGT is a great time to learn new skills, but also to have fun!

 \- Talia